The Coldest Winter Ever

-Plot Summary
+Plot summary

 The story is set in Brooklyn, New York.
-The main character is Winter Santiaga, the teenaged daughter of a local drug kingpin.
+The main character is Winter Santiaga, the teenaged daughter of Ricky Santiaga, a local drug kingpin.
 Winter is brash and self-important; she says, "it was important for me to know I deserved the best, no slum jewelry or knock-offs".
 The story is told from her perspective in slang that is highly influenced by the hip-hop culture.
 Due to the power of her father, Winter is infamous in her neighborhood, and she uses her power to get what she wants.
-This all changes when Winter's father is arrested for drug trafficking, and Winter finds herself in a girls’ home.
-Winter takes up the skills she learned from her father to maintain her lifestyle, such as selling illicit items in the girls’ home to make money.
+This all changes when Winter's father is arrested for drug trafficking, and Winter finds herself in a girls' home.
+Winter takes up the skills she learned from her father to maintain her lifestyle, such as selling illicit items in the girls' home to make money.

 Characters

 Winter Santiaga: The protagonist of the story.
 She is born to a teen mother and drug lord father during extreme winter weather.
 The story follows her life, first as a pampered child and adolescent of questionable morality.
 She is highly focused on attainment of material wealth and is also sexually promiscuous.
 After her father is arrested, Winter encounters much more strife, and eventually lands up repeating many of the mistakes and experiences of her parents.

 Simone: Winter's nemesis.
 She is initially a coconspirator of Winter's as they are involved in illegal activities together.
 She is eventually arrested while pregnant and is angry when Winter turns her back on her.
 As such, she seeks revenge, resulting in an escalating rivalry that becomes violent.

 Sister Souljah: A fictional portrayal of the author herself, who advocates for the improvement of black communities.
 In the novel, she provides a home for a displaced Winter.
 She is an advocate and role model for young black men and women.

 Ricky Santiaga: Winter's father and he is depicted as a man who lavishes attention, love, and material gifts on the women in his life, while being a calculated and violent drug lord.
 He is depicted as an initially successful man who lets greed and his vices overpower him.

-Moms: Winter's mother who is more sister than mother.
+Lana Santiaga: Winter's mother who is more sister than mother.
 She is a teen mother who seems to be content with her lot in life as long as she is provided material compensation for her sexual favors.
 She is not very maternal towards her family.

 Rashida: Winter's Housemate at House of Success.
 She is responsible for facilitating the relationship between Winter and Sister Souljah.

 Bullet: Winter's wealthy ex-boyfriend.
 He is depicted as being ultimately selfish and focused on his own best interests.

-Mercedes Santiaga: Younger sister of Winter.

-Lexus Santiaga: Younger sister of Winter.

 Porsche Santiaga: Younger sister of Winter who takes after her.

+Mercedes and Lexus Santiaga: Younger twin sisters of Winter and Porsche.